AngelCrawford/joplin-theme/README.md

 # Usage

-1. Install the "Font Awesome Free" Font to your PC.
-[Download here](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself), open the Webfonts folder and install the three .ttf files inside
+1. Install the "Font Awesome Free" (Version 5) Font to your PC.
+[Download here](https://fontawesome.com/v5/docs/web/setup/host-font-awesome-yourself), open the Webfonts folder and install the three .ttf files inside
 2. Open your `userchrome.css` and paste the content from this repository.
 Do the same with `userstyle.css`
 3. Please be sure to use the integraded "Dark" Theme from Joplin.
 Have a look for this under `Tools > Options > Appearance`